bitcoincashorg/bitcoincash.org/spec/docs/bch-spec_block.md

 Each block stores a packed representation (called "Bits") for its actual hexadecimal target.
 The target can be derived from it via a predefined formula.
 The current difficulty target is available here: <https://blockexplorer.com/api/status?q=getDifficulty>.

 ### Nonce
+To be valid, a block include a **nonce** value that is the solution to the mining process.
+This proof-of-work is verified by other BCH nodes each time they receive a block.

-The nonce is a 32-bit (4-byte) field whose value is set so that the hash of the block will contain a run of leading zeros.
-The rest of the fields may not be changed, as they have a defined meaning.
-A nonce that results in a hash value that is lower than the difficulty target with the required number of leading zeros (currently 32) satifies the proof-of-work.
+The nonce is a 32-bit (4-byte) field whose value is arbitrarily set by miners to modify the header hash and produce a hash that is less than the difficulty target with the required number of leading zeros (currently 32) satifies the proof-of-work.

+An arbitrary number miners change to modify the header hash in order to produce a hash less than or equal to the target threshold.
+If all 32-bit values are tested, the time can be updated or the coinbase transaction can be changed and the merkle root updated.

 The nonce is an arbitrarily changed by miners to modify the header hash and produce a hash less than the difficulty target.
 If all 32-bit values are tested, the time can be updated or the coinbase transaction can be changed and the merkle root updated.